 - Request for Proposal (RFP)

 Both of these formal solicitations must be advertised in the local newspaper and may also be advertised in other area newspapers and professional trade journals to generate as much involvement as possible with qualified suppliers.
 The primary difference between these types of solicitations is the award criteria.
 Generally, the ITB is awarded to the lowest, responsive and responsible bidder.
 An RFP is awarded to the responsive and responsible proposer receiving the highest overall ranking as decided by a selection committee.
-During the RFP evaluation process, the top ranked respondents may be asked to give a formal presentation to the committee.
-Additionally, the price and other terms of agreement may be negotiated with the firm receiving the highest overall ranking by the committee.
+During the RFP evaluation process, the

 Competitive Consultants Negotiation Act (CCNA)

 There is one additional type of formal solicitation that is required by Florida State Statute 287.055, known as the “Competitive Consultants Negotiation Act.”
 This solicitation is known as a Request for Qualifications (RFQ).
 This solicitation is used whenever the services of a professional engineer, architect, or surveyor are required.
-A RFQ is similar to a RFP with the only main difference being the RFQ does not take cost into consideration, only the qualifications of the firm.

 Single/Sole Source Information